 I believe good fat is essential to eat as migraine food because it is neuro-protective and thus preventive.

 Read more about that here - Migraines And Diet: Is This One Just Another Fad?

 My doctor suggests a different cooking method similar to steaming.
 I know – it looks like baby food.
 But it tastes much better than it looks.

-I was so skeptical.
+I was so skeptical at first.
 But I have to tell you, I have tried these recipes listed below and they were absolutely delicious.
 Plus my energy levels picked right up.